jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 The "isNumerical" node is a **switch** node which allows for the flow to change based on the conditions defined in the switch node details.
 ![Architecture Overview](/images/isnumerical-node.png)

-As you can see in the image below where are two conditions in he "switch node".
+As you can see in the image below there are two conditions in he "switch node".
 ![Architecture Overview](/images/isnumerical-node-details.png)

 The first condition evaluated is that a number value between 0 and 9999999 is stored in msg.payload.